Medical Radiography Applicant

 - The following are unacceptable: blue jeans, torn pants, tight shirts, belly shirts, halter tops, shirts/T-shirts with inappropriate logos, sandals, open-toed shoes, any facial jewelry or visible tattoos, gum chewing, dirty hair and/or nails, and body odor.

 An important part of the application process is the Health Occupations Aptitude Exam that is required of all applicants.
 For an explanation of this exam, scheduling instructions, and test dates, see below.
 Schedule a time to take this exam as soon as practical.
+Applicants may retake the exam at a cost of $30 per attempt if they would like to improve their scores; regardless of whether they retake one section or all.
 It must be completed prior to February 1.

 Interview (for selected applicants)

 Admissions Committee members will thoroughly review and evaluate all completed applications to determine each applicant’s qualifications for admission.
 Those individuals selected to interview with Admissions Committee members will be notified via mail.
 The Committee begins interviewing in November and continues through March.

 Applicants are notified via mail of the Admissions Committee’s final decision.
 Once notified, accepted candidates will have 30 days to pay a tuition deposit ($75) to confirm their position in the program.
 Candidates who are placed on a waiting list may be selected for admission at any time prior to the start of fall 2015 semester classes.
 Those applicants not selected will be required to reapply for the following year if they wish to be reconsidered.

 Primary Contacts for Admission Questions

 The Admissions Committee respectfully requests that all questions concerning the Medical Radiography admission process and transfer credit be directed as follows (e-mail preferred in all instances):